 Monitoring the eG Manager

-The eG Enterprise Suite provides a dedicated eG Manager monitoring model that monitors each of the core functions of the eG manager at configured frequencies and reports abnormalities (if any).
+The eG Enterprise provides a dedicated eG Manager monitoring model that monitors each of the core functions of the eG manager at configured frequencies and reports abnormalities (if any).

 Each layer of Figure 1 above is mapped to tests that report a wealth of performance information related to the eG manager.
 To pull out these performance metrics, the eG agent can be deployed on the eG manager host itself (agent-based) or on any remote Windows host in the environment (agentless).

 Regardless of where it is installed, the eG agent should be configured to connect to the JRE used by the eG manager to pull out metrics of interest.
 To enable the eG agent to connect to the JRE, by default, JMX support has been enabled for the eG manager’s JRE.
 JMX enables external programs like the eG agent to connect to the JRE of an application and pull out metrics in real-time.

 With the help of the metrics collected via JMX, eG administrators can find quick and accurate answers for the following queries:

 - Has database cleanup run today?